What You Need to Know About Depression Medication

 Pregnant women.
 The use of SSRIs late in pregnancy may lead to short-term withdrawal symptoms in newborns after delivery.
 Typical symptoms include tremor, restlessness, mild respiratory problems, and weak cry.

 Teens and young adults.
-The U.S. Food and Drug Administration requires all depression medications to include a warning label about the increased risk of suicide in children and young adults.
+All depression medications carry an increased risk of suicide in children and young adults.

 People who may have bipolar disorder.
 Antidepressants can actually make bipolar disorder worse or trigger a manic episode; there are other treatments available for those with bipolar disorder.